+Whereas in Europe skiing is more dominant, China is starting to look more like the US where snowboarding is the popular choice.
 Just like skiing, snowboarding’s popularity has grown in China despite being a young industry.
-Today, the Chinese snowboard market represents 300 to 400 thousand people who have visited stores mainly located around the Beijing area and major ski resorts.
+As of 2020, the Chinese snowboard market represents 300 to 400 thousand people who have visited stores mainly located around the Beijing area and major ski resorts.
 A rather small market for a mountainous country of 1.3 billion, but it is expected to grow 30% in the coming years according to local store owners.
-Burton, an American snowboard company, has been present in China since 2003 and is now about to reap the rewards of their long-term investment.
+Burton, an American snowboard company, has been present in China since 2003 and is now about to reap the rewards of its long-term investment.

 Holding only one FIS competition a year for snowboarding, you would except the Chinese snowboarding competitive scene to be on par with its skiing scene, however Liu Jiayu has been a rising star in Women snowboarding, scoring a silver medal in Women’s Halfpipe during the 2018 Winter Olympics, she has consistently performed well in other events and has become an inspiring figure for snowboarding in China.
 She is expected to return for the 2022 Olympics.

 Image: Xinhua.
 Liu Jiayu won China’s first medal at the PyeongChang Winter Olympics